mltooling/project-template/CONTRIBUTING.md

 #### Code linting

 We use [flake8](https://github.com/PyCQA/flake8) for linting, and [mypy](https://github.com/python/mypy) for type checking.
+You can find our flake8 configuration inside the `setup.cfg` or [here](.github/linters/.flake8).
 The following commands run `flake8` and `mypy` on all python files of the compontent (when executed in the compontent root):

 ```bash
 # type checks